-- All lectures and TBL are held in Main Hall - Practical sessions / classes are held in the laboratory of the concerned department. - Library: found in the first floor near the interior student housing building / near the college of dentistry building. - Hospital visits: during this year, you are going to visit different floors of Baghdad Teaching hospital / Medical City Campus as part of your clinical training. - Laboratory visits: during this year, you are going to visit different floors of the Teaching Laboratories / Medical City Campus as part of your clinical training.
+- All lectures and TBL are held in the available Halls - Practical sessions / classes are held in the laboratory of the concerned department. - Library: found in the first floor near the interior student housing building / near the college of dentistry building. - Laboratory visits: during this year, you are going to visit different floors of the Teaching Laboratories / Medical City Campus as part of your clinical training.